piyushyd10/Amazon-Project/README.md

-Amazon Clone
+Amazon UI Clone

-This repository contains the source code for an Amazon clone web application built using HTML, CSS, and JavaScript.
-The project replicates core e-commerce functionalities, providing users with a seamless shopping experience similar to that of Amazon.
+A frontend clone of the Amazon website built using HTML, CSS, and JavaScript.
+This project replicates the look and feel of Amazon's user interface with functionalities such as product listings, cart management, and responsive design.

 Features

-Dynamic Product Home Page
-    Displays a variety of product categories
+1.Homepage: Displays a variety of products with images, prices, and descriptions.
-    Responsive design for an optimal user experience across different devices

-Interactive Shopping Cart
-    Allows users to add, remove, and update product quantities Real-time updates to total cost and tax calculations

-Shipping Options
-    Multiple shipping choices with corresponding cost adjustments Integrated into the checkout process for user convenience

-Order Placement System
-    Generates and records orders based on the products in the cart upon user confirmation Simulates data persistence for a realistic shopping experience

-Technologies Used

-HTML5: For structuring the web pages
-CSS3: For styling and responsive design
-JavaScript: For dynamic interactions and functionality
+2.Product Listing: Users can browse different products with details.

+3.Cart System: Users can add/remove items from the shopping cart.

+4.Responsive Design: Fully optimized for mobile and desktop screens.

+Tech Stack

+Frontend: HTML, CSS, JavaScript

+Styling: CSS Flexbox & Grid

+Interactivity: JavaScript (DOM Manipulation, Event Listeners)